-B1 Office (sqm) Gross Gain: Gross Loss:
+B1 Office (sqm) Gross Gain:

-B1 Other (sqm) Gross Gain: Gross Loss:
+B1 Other (sqm) Gross Gain:

-B2 (sqm) Gross Gain: Gross Loss:
+B2 (sqm) Gross Gain:

-B8 (sqm) Gross Gain: Gross Loss:
+B8 (sqm) Gross Gain:

-Other Uses (sqm) Gross Gain: Gross Loss:
+Other Uses (sqm) Gross Gain:

+Accessibility

-· Site sits behind housing/other employment uses, but has an access point in place onto the A4050, via existing rounda on the A4050 frontage, serving Troedyrhiw and that settlement is accessible by pedestrian and cycle routes.
-The site to the nearest train station (Troedyrhiw).
+on the A40 hind housing/other employment uses, but has an access point in place onto the A4050, via existing roundabout.
+There are bus stops 50 frontage, serving Troedyrhiw and that settlement is accessible by pedestrian and cycle routes.
+The site is located within 0.5 km est train station (Troedyrhiw).

 Overall Accessibility Score: 4